Teukolsky-like equations in a non-vacuum axisymmetric type D spacetime: Gravitational-wave equation

 where $T_{4}$ is defined by

 In the right hand side, we use

 and then substituting the above into \eqref{eq04}, we have

 where we have used \eqref{eq03}.
-In the case of vacuum $\Phi_{11}^{A}=0$, \eqref{eq05} gives the decoupled equation for $\Psi_{4}^{B}$, but in the present case, $\nu^{B}$ and $\lambda^{B}$ are still remaining.
+In the case of vacuum, \eqref{eq05} gives the decoupled equation for $\Psi_{4}^{B}$ since $\Phi_{11}^{A}=0$.
+Here the term ``decoupled equation'' means that the equation does not contain the other perturbed Weyl scalars and the perturbed spin coefficients.
+However in the present case, $\nu^{B}$ and $\lambda^{B}$ are still remaining.
 Hence by applying appropriate gauge conditions, one has to eliminate them.

 One possible choice is to take the gauge $\Psi_{3}^{B}=0$ \cite{Jing:2023vzq}, under which both $\lambda^{B}$ and $\nu^{B}$ can be expressed in terms of $\Psi_{4}^{B}$ from \eqref{eq01} and \eqref{eq02}.
 However the resulting wave equation becomes complicated, and then we will consider other gauges.
 Since the relative sign in the second line in \eqref{eq05} is positive, one cannot rewrite the second line in terms of $\Psi_{4}^{B}$ using \eqref{eq03} completely, but instead one can eliminate either $\nu^{B}$ or $\lambda^{B}$.
 When $\nu^{B}$ is eliminated, \eqref{eq05} becomes